Children and Young People's Occupational Therapy Service

 Occupations are activities that we do every single day, such as going to the toilet, getting into bed and making breakfast!
 Sometimes, we might find these tasks difficult and this is where your Occupational Therapist (or OT for short) might be able to offer support.

-Our Occupational Therapists use a ‘graded approach’ this means to say that we will always encourage as much independence as possible, the aim is always to ensure that independence and function are retained, and your potential is maximised.
+Our Occupational Therapists use a ‘graded approach’ This means that we will always encourage as much independence as possible, the aim is always to ensure that independence and function are retained, and your potential is maximised.

-We might trial lots of ways to help, which might consist of advice, equipment, environmental adaptation or linking with other services to support you.
+We might try lots of ways to help, which might consist of advice, equipment, environmental adaptation or linking with other services to support you.

 • Assessment